nubskr/codespace/README.md

 ## 📝 Submission Handling

-- Every new submission triggers a shiny new Docker container (Alpine Linux). 🐳
+- Every new submission triggers a new Docker container (Alpine Linux). 🐳
 - The container:
   - Compiles and runs the program.
   - Pulls the test data from the database if it’s not cached.
   - Compares the program output to the expected output.
-  - Sends a verdict (yay or nay!).
+  - Sends a verdict (AC/WA/CR/TLE/RTE).
 - Programs have a 2-second time limit; if they don't finish in time, they get a TLE (Time Limit Exceeded) verdict. ⏰

 ## 🔧 Implementation Details